87tana/87tana.github.io/README.md

 ### Summary:

-The project focuses on evaluating different configurations of an encoder-decoder convolutional neural network (CNN) to identify the most effective techniques for tumor segmentation using 2D MRI brain tumor images.
+In this project, I explore the impacts of different components of an encoder-decoder convolutional neural network (CNN) for tumor segmentation in the 2D MRI Brain Tumor Image Dataset.

-To study the effects of network structure on segmentation results, I conducted ablation studies on different parts of my base network (see Figure 1).
-All experiments were performed on Google Colab with GPU acceleration, and the learning rate was adjusted based on the learning curve of each experiment.
+I propose the CNN model shown in Figure above and compare the performance of **ResNet-18** and **VGG-16 backbones**.
+The influence of data augmentation techniques is examined, followed by an exploration of various modifications in the decoder architecture, including different upsampling levels, skip connections, and dilated convolutions.
+I also compare the effectiveness of **Binary Cross Entropy (BCE)** and **Dice loss functions** in training the model.

-To overcome these challenges, we conducted an extensive exploration of alternative neural network architectures in this project.
-By examining a range of backbones, including ResNet-18, ResNet-34, ResNet-50, and VGG16, and fine-tuning the decoder layers, we aimed to enhance performance metrics such as intersection over union (IoU) and the Dice coefficient.
-Specifically, we investigated techniques such as reducing the upsampling factor, using interpolation instead of transposed convolution, adding more convolutional layers, and dilation to increase the receptive field.
-Our goal was to optimize the decoder layers and achieve better results.
+Experimental results indicate that, for this dataset, ResNet-18 is a better choice for the backbone, and BCE results in slightly better training performance.
+Additionally, using dilated convolutions in the decoder improves segmentation results.
+Moreover, augmentation helps increase the model’s generalizability.

 ### Methods:
 In this project, I used PyTorch to develop and train neural network models for improving semantic segmentation in brain tumors.
 I experimented with various architectures, including ResNet-18, ResNet-34, and VGG16, and tuned hyperparameters such as learning rates, batch sizes, and optimizers to enhance model performance.
 To increase data diversity and improve generalization, I applied common data augmentation techniques in addition elastic deformation.
 I evaluated different loss functions, including cross-entropy and Dice loss, to identify the most effective approach for segmentation tasks.
 Model performance was assessed using metrics like IoU and Dice Coefficient.